ayrat555/ayrat555.github.io/_posts/2023-01-21-submitting-ton-transaction.md

 # EQD2_2SN1-PCRRfHVbmM5Q0vf680bZAnIGR7EIQsMzQdHG4d
 ```

 The address `EQD2_2SN1-PCRRfHVbmM5Q0vf680bZAnIGR7EIQsMzQdHG4d` can be used to receive transactions.
-Under the hood we the library hashed cells created on the previous cell.
+Under the hood, the library hashed cells created in the previous step.

 ### V. Generate transaction boc

 Before sending a transaction, we have to know the wallet's `seqno`.
 The value used to prevent replay attacks, it's the number of transactions executed by a wallet.
-If familiar with Ethereum, it's similar to `nonce`.
+If you're familiar with Ethereum, `seqno` is similar to `nonce`.

-Since our wallet is brand new (at least at the time of writing), it didn't send any transactions.
-So seqno is 0.
+Since our wallet is brand new (at least at the time of writing this post), it didn't send any transactions.
+So `seqno` is 0.
 In the future, to know `seqno` we will have to call TON HTTP API's `/runGetMethod` with parameters

 ```json
 {